BitGo/BitGoJS/modules/account-lib/DEVELOPER.md

 ```

 ## Coding Norms & Expectations

-When contributing, it is recommended that you follow the existing patterns defined in the project.
-Pull requests that break these norms will likely be rejected or require a round of feedback.
-A few specific notes:
+When contributing, we recommend that you follow the existing patterns defined in
+the project.
+Pull requests that break these norms will likely be rejected or
+require a round of feedback.

+Take note:

-- Do not specify default accessors.
-In Typescript, the default accessor for a class attribute is
+> Do not specify default accessors.
+In Typescript, the default accessor for a
-`public`, so specifying it for functions and attributes is redundant.
+> class attribute is `public`, so specifying it for functions and attributes is
+> redundant.